-UA Cossatot currently provides the opportunity to compete in intercollegiate sports including men's basketball and women's basketball along with trapshooting.
+UA Cossatot currently provides the opportunity to compete in intercollegiate sports including men's basketball and women's basketball, trapshooting and men's and women's soccer.
 The Colts and Lady Colts compete as members of the National Junior College Athletic Association (NJCAA) and are subject to its rules and regulations.
 Students must complete at least 12 hours of course credit and maintain a 2.0 grade point average to be eligible to compete.
 Athletes must also agree to and sign a code of conduct, in which they agree to uphold high character and academic discipline throughout their career at UA Cossatot.
-The teams compete in games and tournaments throughout the basketball and trapshooting seasons.
+The teams compete in games and tournaments throughout the respective seasons.